 by Jas Singh

-how to write an abstract for your dissertation great “Time is more valuable than money.
+source “Time is more valuable than money.
 You can get more money, but you cannot get more time.”
 (Jim Rohn)

 As mentioned in my previous post, “over interviewing” is an increasing problem and companies are wasting record numbers of hours interviewing candidates – often with no end result.